Numeric and Logical Operators

 Relational Operators: <, >, =, <=, >=, <>

-Developers can use relational operators to compare two numeric values or two strings.
-If the relation is true, the result is 1; otherwise, the result is 0.
-When comparing two numbers, their values round to the current precision during the compare.
+When comparing two numbers, their values round to the current precision during the comparison.
 See the PRECISION verb for more information.

 Example